hedgeyedev/Intern-Application-Exercise/blog/README.md

             $ rails generate scaffold Post title:string content:text
             $ rake db:migrate

    * Remove the index.html

        $ rm public/index.html

    * Setup your routes to go to the blog index by changing config/routes.rb to

             App::Application.routes.draw do
                resources :posts
                root :to => "posts#index"
             end

    * Run the server and when it's up [check it out](http://localhost:3000)

             $ rails s

    * Congratulations, you now have a functional but "butt ugly" (the technical term) blog, make it a little less ugly and clunky.
 Do what you can.
 Suggestions:
        - Better (any) styling
        - Change of labels
        - Change of layout - have the index look more like a blog showing the whole blog article, or a larger portion with a "read the rest"
+       - Additional functionality, esp. that showing Ruby and/or other web development skills for extra credit